Lala Kent Caught In A Verbal Spat With James Kennedy’s Girlfriend While Filming ‘Vanderpump Rules’ Season 8

 Happy happy 22nd birthday little sis!
 We really are night and day.
 I love it.
 I remember being so excited for you to turn 16 so you could pick me up at bars LOL and now we can go to them together.
 You are my style inspo and I look up to you so much.
 I couldn’t ask for a better sister.
 I remember the day you were born and cannot believe that was 22 years ago.
 I would do anything in the world for you and would legit be lost without you.
 I’m so happy you have found your person at such a young age. @justicehorden is a lucky man and vice versa.
 Love you SO much!!
 Happy Birthday!!! ????

-During Vanderpump Rules Season 7, Kent and Leviss went to war on a number of occasions and at one point, Kent was seen blowing up on Leviss after learning that she had mentioned the death of her father, Kent Burningham, which happened just weeks before filming began.
+During Vanderpump Rules Season 7, Kent and Leviss went to war on a number of occasions, and at one point, Kent was seen blowing up on Leviss after learning that she had mentioned the death of her father, Kent Burningham, which happened just weeks before filming began.

 According to Leviss, she believed Kent may have been acting out after being left devastated by the loss.
-However, according to Kent, Leviss had no right to mention the issue at all.
+However, Kent claimed that Leviss had no right to mention the issue at all.

-Kent, Leviss, and their co-stars are expected to return to Bravo TV sometime later this year for the eighth season of Vanderpump Rules but a premiere date has not yet been set.
+Kent, Leviss and their co-stars are expected to return to Bravo TV sometime later this year for the eighth season of Vanderpump Rules, but a premiere date has not yet been set.